datawire/dlib/README.md

    has the prettiest don't need to affect the code that is written, except for one-time setup in the final application's `main()`.

+   When there is something that a package don't want to or can't take as an argument, rather than making it a global variable or other global state, it should be packed in to a Context.
+Then, rather than reading it out of a variable, the function making use of it can read it out of the Context.
+And that won't be a problem, because everything that might want some kind of ambient state will take a Context as an argument, right?
+Perhaps it helps to think of a Context as an explicit passing of the ambient environment that a function is executing it.

+   Contexts were added in Go 1.7, and turned out to be a paradigm shift.
+And it's often a long journey to actually agreeing that Contexts are a good idea (personally, it took @LukeShu years to come around).
+The Official position is that everything new should use Contexts, but because of years of historical pre-Context code, and because of people who still haven't come around to Contexts, a lot of things don't use Contexts.
+So when we say "Context-oriented", what we're saying is which side of history dlib is on.

+   And through the organic history of what is now dlib, we've seen how that one "Contexts are good" opinion has allowed our libraries to sidestep having other more ornery opinions and sidestep other tricky design decisions.

- - Defaults should be useful.
+    + Defaults should be useful.

+      A zero `dgroup.GroupConfig{}` is useful without filling in any settings; things that are on by default have a `DisableXXX` bool, and things that are off by default have an `EnableXXX` bool.
+The most-common configuration will be empty, and the second-most-common configuration will be the just the 1 item `EnableSignalHandling: true` (which we can't make the default because it would be bad to set it up multiple signal handler in the same program).

+      The above paragraph is a general statement of a cultural value in the Go community; "have meaningful zero values".
+However, being Context-oriented promotes that from a guideline to an
+      imperative: if you are reading your data out of a Context (as `dlog` does), then you can't rely on having packed the data in to the Context ahead-of-time; you must gracefully handle the case where you don't get a value out.

       The core of `dlog` doesn't actually do much of anything; it delegates to a pluggable logging backend, but it uses a `logrus`-based backend by default; few users will be upset by this default logging with colorized output and timestamps.
       Having useful defaults is a backing-assumption for being Context-oriented.
 If `dlog` didn't have a useful default logger, then using it wouldn't be a no-brainer, using `dlog` would force the user of that package to care about `dlog` and whether or not they'd taken care to configure the logger ahead-of-time.

-   A zero `dgroup.GroupConfig{}` is useful without filling in any settings; things that are on by default have a `DisableXXX` bool, and things that are off by default have an `EnableXXX` bool.
-The most-common configuration will be empty, and the second-most-common configuration will be the just the 1 item `EnableSignalHandling: true` (which we can't make the default because it would be bad to set it up multiple signal handler in the same program).

 In all, dlib is lumped together so that the user can trust that these principles have been reasonably consistently applied.
 The user can